‘Disney After Hours’ Adds New Dates For Late Nights At Magic Kingdom This Summer

 — Disney Parks (@DisneyParks) May 2, 2018

 The first night of the event will take place in late June with dates spreading through August and even one in September.
-All dates listed below will have the event take place from 10 p.m. until 1 a.m. unless otherwise noted Here are all of the dates that “Disney After Hours” will be offered this summer:
+All dates listed below will have the event take place from 10 p.m. until 1 a.m. unless otherwise noted.
+Here are all of the dates that “Disney After Hours” will be offered this summer:

 - Thursday, June 28